Faithful Implementations of Distributed Algorithms and Control Laws: Asymptotic incentive compatibility

 $\forall i, \forall s_i^n\in\mathcal{S}_i^n, \forall \theta\in \Theta$.
 In this case, the mechanism is said to \emph{asymptotically implement} a social choice function $f:=\lim_{n\rightarrow \infty} g^n\circ \sigma^n$ in ex-post Nash equilibria, if the limit exists. \end{definition}

-\begin{remark} It is often convenient to understand $n$ as the number of iterations in the considered algorithm.
-For a fixed $n\in \mathbb{N}$, $M^n$ is not incentive compatible.
-However, as $n\rightarrow \infty$, $M^n$ provides every follower a diminishing incentive to deviate from the suggested algorithm.
+\begin{remark} {\upd For iterative algorithms, $n$ can be understood as the number of iterations before termination.
+Since this only gives an approximation of efficient social decisions, $M^n$ may not be incentive compatible for a fixed $n\in\mathbb{N}$. } However, as $n\rightarrow \infty$, $M^n$ provides every follower a diminishing incentive to deviate from the suggested algorithm.
 Without loss of generality, we assume that taxes are paid after the algorithm has terminated. \end{remark}

 The next proposition presents a sequence of mechanisms $\{M^n\}_{n\in\mathbb{N}}$ motivated by the Groves mechanism by which the followers' incentive to deviate from the intended algorithm can be made arbitrary small. \begin{proposition} Let $\{M^n\}_{n\in\mathbb{N}}$, $M^n=(\sigma^n,\mathcal{S}^n,g^n)$, be a sequence of single fault tolerant mechanisms such that $\{g_\zeta^n \circ \sigma^n\}_{n\in\mathbb{N}}$ is asymptotically efficient.
 If the payment rule is